muppin/mastering-DevOps/Kubernetes/Explanation.md

 ### Ingress:

+**Ingress**- In Kubernetes, ingress is an API object that manages how external users access services within a cluster.

 **without ingress in the kubernetes, the application did not have the luxuries of Enterprise application like:**
 - Ratio based LoadBalancing : 40% of req has to go to one pod and 60% of req has to go to other
 - Sticky sessions - particular user traffic has to reach particular pod